Laser Removal of Skin Fibromas

 • The treated area will be red and may be slightly swollen.

-Pre Treatment Advice
+Fibroma Removal PRE Treatment Advice

 4 weeks before treatment